Villa Wedding in St. Thomas

 For those couples, we treat their wedding in the islands as the “real wedding”.
 This means, ladies, you can actually have 2 anniversaries!

 I’m not knocking the resorts, they do a great job making your vacation awesome.
-But your wedding options are better, easier, and much more affordable if you work directly with ‘yours truly’. 😉
+But your wedding options are better, easier, and much more affordable if you work directly with ‘yours truly’ and the vendors I recommend. 😉

 6. The Best Time of Year to Get Married in St. Thomas